by Tina Pringle

 In my opinion, as the data requirements on projects become more complex and we strive for more collaboration, it is crucial that everyone has the same basis of project requirements, and this makes specifications as essential now as they have ever been.

 For over 40 years, the team here at NBS has been developing and delivering specification products and tools which allow their users to write and deliver construction specifications in a BIM environment.
-NBS Create in particular is ideal for project collaboration, allowing teams to develop and refine information for the life of the project.
+NBS Create, in particular, is ideal for project collaboration, allowing teams to develop and refine information for the life of the project.
+Our range of services such as NBS Plus, RIBA Product Selector and NBS National BIM Library connect building product manufacturers to construction professionals through a unique combination of specification and construction knowledge expertise.